C3Imaging/ChildTTS/README.md

-# A Multispeaker Transfer Learning approach to generate synthetic child voices.
+# A Text-to-Speech Pipeline, Evaluation Methodology and Initial Fine-Tuning Results for Child Speech Synthesis

 Any research related meterial will be made available in this repository.